Sebastian F. Winter, M.D. Ph.D.

 LinkedIn | Google Scholar | Twitter

-I am a globally trained physician–scientist, health policy leader, social entrepreneur, and Executive Director building neurotechnology and brain health innovation ecosystems.
+I am a globally trained physician–scientist, health policy leader, social entrepreneur, and executive building responsible brain health innovation ecosystems.

-I currently lead the NeuroTech Innovation Hub at Charité's ARC Innovation Center, building a Berlin-based multisectoral innovation ecosystem that connects clinical neuroscience, neurotechnology, academia, industry, funders, and public-sector partners to translate innovation into clinically meaningful, ethically grounded, and system-ready impact.
+I currently lead the NeuroTech Open Innovation Hub at the Charité BIH ARC Innovation Center, building a Berlin-based innovation ecosystem that connects care delivery and patient communities, academia, neurotechnology startups, funders, and policy and regulatory stakeholders to translate innovation into clinically meaningful, ethically grounded, equitable, and system-ready impact.

-Previously, I served as Technical Consultant at the World Health Organization (Brain Health Unit), where I led the development of WHO’s first Global Status Report on Neurology.
-Prior to that, I headed Policy and Research at the International Bureau for Epilepsy, directing global implementation initiatives, and co-founded the non-profit organization R3SOLUTE, serving as its Chief Medical Officer.
-I trained as a physician–scientist at Charité – Universitätsmedizin Berlin and am an Affiliate Researcher at Mass General Brigham Cancer Institute, Harvard Medical School.
+Previously, I served as Technical Consultant at the World Health Organization (Brain Health Unit), leading the coordination and development of WHO's first Global Status Report on Neurology.
+I also headed Policy and Research at the International Bureau for Epilepsy, directing global implementation initiatives, and co-founded the non-profit organization R3SOLUTE, serving as its Chief Medical Officer.
+I trained and worked as a physician–scientist at Charité – Universitätsmedizin Berlin and am an Affiliate Researcher at Mass General Brigham Cancer Institute, Harvard Medical School.

-My work has been published in world-leading journals including The Lancet, JAMA, Neurology, Neuro-Oncology, AI & Ethics, and Brookings Institution Press.
-I serve as Commissioner for the Lancet Commission on Neurorehabilitation and Senior Editor of the forthcoming Springer Nature Textbook Neurotoxicity in Cancer Therapy.
+My work has been published in leading journals including The Lancet, JAMA, Neurology, Neuro-Oncology, AI & Ethics, and Brookings Institution Press.
+I hold academic and research affiliations with Charité – Universitätsmedizin Berlin and the Mass General Brigham Cancer Institute, Harvard Medical School, and serve as Commissioner for the Lancet Commission on Neurorehabilitation and Senior Editor of the forthcoming Springer Nature Textbook Neurotoxicity in Cancer Therapy.

 An alumnus of the German National Academic Foundation, I hold a Ph.D. (summa cum laude) and M.D. (with distinction) from Charité, as well as a B.Sc. in Neuroscience (First Class Honours) from King’s College London.